ray-project/ray/doc/source/data/faq.rst

 data transfer costs, and this cost can be prohibitive when using very large datasets.

-The best route for determining the best tradeoff between preprocessing time + cost and shuffle quality is to measure the precision gain per training step for your particular model under different shuffling policies: no shuffling, local (per-shard) limited-memory shuffle buffer, local (per-shard) shuffling, windowed (psuedo-global) shuffling, and fully global shuffling.
+The best route for determining the best tradeoff between preprocessing time + cost and per-epoch shuffle quality is to measure the precision gain per training step for your particular model under different shuffling policies:

+* no shuffling,
+* local (per-shard) limited-memory shuffle buffer,
+* local (per-shard) shuffling,
+* windowed (psuedo-global) shuffling, and
+* fully global shuffling.

 From the perspective of keeping preprocessing time in check, as long as your data loading + shuffling throughput is higher than your training throughput, your GPU should be saturated, so we like to recommend users with shuffle-sensitive models to push their shuffle quality higher until this threshold is hit.

 What is Arrow and how does Ray Datasets use it?
 ===============================================